 What do I need?

-By far the easiest & most inexpensive way to start your brewing hobby is to buy a MICRO BREWERY or beginner's kit which includes all the essentials you need to make your first batch of beer and bottle it.
+By far the easiest & most inexpensive way to start your brewing hobby is to buy an AHB Starter Kit which includes all the essentials you need to make your first batch of beer and bottle it.
 There are several good ones that you can choose from and they include many of the components listed below.

 In addition, some of the kits contain extra equipment that make your brewing hobby incredibly easy.

 The fermenter is the 30lt container in which the brew ferments.
 The airlock acts as a one-way valve allowing gas out of the fermenter & stop air getting in.

 To attach to the tap and to assist in a gentle mess free bottling.